namankanakiya/OpenHouseWalkThru/README.md

 ## Technologies Used

-Open House Walk Thru is built using React+Redux, and uses Firebase for data storage.
+OpenHouseWalkThru is built using React+Redux, and uses Firebase for data storage.
 For image storage, Cloudinary is used and connected to Firebase.
 Google Maps is used to visualize map information of the houses and points of interests.

 ## Getting Started (developers)